cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 (Optional) Postgres Data Volume Modifications
 ---------------------------------------------

-Postgres is saving its database files to the ``postgres_data`` volume by default.
+Postgres is saving its database files to the ``production_postgres_data`` volume by default.
 Change that if you want something else and make sure to make backups since this is not done automatically.

 Building & Running Production Stack